iamstoick/drupsec/README.md

 14. [ACL](https://www.drupal.org/project/acl) - The ACL module, short for Access Control Lists, is an API for other modules to create lists of users and give them access to nodes.
 15. [Content Access](https://www.drupal.org/project/content_access) - This module allows you to manage permissions for content types by role and author.
 It allows you to specifiy custom view, edit and delete permissions for each content type.
 Optionally you can enable per content access settings, so you can customize the access for each content node.
 16. [Lightweight Directory Access Protocol (LDAP)](https://www.drupal.org/project/ldap) - The Lightweight Directory Access Protocol (LDAP) project provides integration with LDAP for authentication, user provisioning, authorization, feeds, and views.
+17. [Password Policy](https://www.drupal.org/project/password_policy) - This module provides a way to enforce restrictions on user passwords by defining password policies.
+18. [Oauth](https://www.drupal.org/project/oauth) - This module implements the OAuth 1.0 standard for use with Drupal and acts as a support module for other modules that wish to use OAuth.

 Standalone Applications
 -----------------------